 10. Gluten-free pastas or bread

-Going gluten-free doesn’t mean giving up bread and pasta altogether!
 In fact, there are so many people seeking gluten-free alternatives to these foods that there are plenty of excellent products to choose from.

 Check out the gluten-free section in your grocery store for pasta made with grains such as rice or quinoa, noodles made with buckwheat, bread made with non-wheat flour, and lots more options.

-You may also want to read my articles on the best gluten-free pastas.
 Or, see my recipes for Dairy-Free Pesto Pasta, Gluten-Free Pasta Salad, Healthy Tuna Pasta Salad, or my copycat version of the Cheesecake Factory Tomato Basil Pasta.

 Conclusions

 Although it may seem daunting at first, switching to gluten-free carbohydrate sources can actually be a positive thing.
 Many of us are stuck in the rut of eating wheat-based breads and pastas and have never explored any other possibilities.
-But there are many foods we can enjoy instead, all of which are delicious and most of which are incredibly rich sources of vitamins and minerals too!
+But there are many foods we can enjoy instead, all of which are delicious and most of which are incredibly rich sources of vitamins and minerals too.

 Don’t forget to join my newsletter list to get exclusive clean eating recipes and tips.
 The newsletter is 100% free with no spam; unsubscribe anytime.

-About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
-She is a top wellness and food blogger with nearly 10 million annual visitors to her site.
+About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is studying to be a holistic nutritionist.
+She is a top wellness and food blogger with over 5 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
-Send Carrie a message through her contact form.
+Send her a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.